johnfactotum/foliate-js/README.md

 - `gap`: a CSS `<percentage>`.
 The size of the space between columns, relative to page size.
 - `max-inline-size`: a CSS `<length>`.
 The unit must be `px`.
 The maximum inline size of the text (column width in paginated mode).
 - `max-block-size`: same as above, but for the size in the block direction.
 - `max-column-count`: integer.
 The maximum number of columns.
-Has no effect in scrolled mode.
+Has no effect in scrolled mode, or when the orientation of the renderer element is `portrait` (or, for vertical writing, `landscape`).

 (Note: there's no JS property API.
 You must use `.setAttribute()`.)